wiebederoos/kubecon2025/kubecon-2025/02-areas/cilium-scalability&security.md

+# Speakers
+* Liz Rice
+* Nega Aggarwal
-# Scalability & security
+# Context
 * Security is based on pod labels and namespace labels
 * Two pods in the same namespace with the same label -> share identity
 * Cluster security based on one identity in every cluster
-# Speakers
-* Liz Rice
-* Nega Aggarwal
 # Network performance optimization
 * Identity relevant labels -> reduce amount of security identities
 * Granular filtering -> precise filters to reduce capturing unneeded data